mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Apache - AWStats Installation.md

 	URLWithQuery=1

 #### Config to report data on media files.

+Append this custom report configuration to your website’s core configuration if you want to get AWStats to process data on various image, movie, audio and related media files:

 	# 2013-12-30: Adding extra section to track media.
 	ExtraSectionName1="Hits on Images/Movies/Media"